• Skip to primary navigation

 ground beef teriyaki close-up in a skillet

-Questions about this easy ground beef and rice?
+Did you make this teriyaki ground beef and rice?
 Let me know in the comments below!
-As always, tag me #saltandlavender on Instagram if you've made one of my recipes.
+As always, tag me #saltandlavender on Instagram if you’ve made one of my recipes.

 teriyaki ground beef rice bowl